 All students enrolled in a University of Colorado Boulder course are responsible for knowing and adhering to the Honor Code.
 Violations of the policy may include: plagiarism, cheating, fabrication, lying, bribery, threat, unauthorized access to academic materials, clicker fraud, submitting the same or similar work in more than one course without permission from all course instructors involved, and aiding academic dishonesty.
-All incidents of academic misconduct will be reported to the Honor Code (honor@colorado.edu; 303-492-5550).
-Students who are found responsible for violating the academic integrity policy will be subject to nonacademic sanctions from the Honor Code as well as academic sanctions from the faculty member.
+All incidents of academic misconduct will be reported to the Honor Code (honor@colorado.edu); 303-492-5550).
+Students found responsible for violating the academic integrity policy will be subject to nonacademic sanctions from the Honor Code as well as academic sanctions from the faculty member.
 Additional information regarding the Honor Code academic integrity policy can be found at the Honor Code Office website.

-Sexual misconduct, discrimination, harassment and/or related retaliation
+Sexual misconduct, discrimination, harassment and/or related retaliation domestic violence), stalking, or protected-class discrimination or harassment by members of our community.

-The University of Colorado Boulder (CU Boulder) is committed to fostering a positive and welcoming learning, working, and living environment.
-CU Boulder will not tolerate acts of sexual misconduct (including sexual assault, exploitation, harassment, dating or domestic violence, and stalking), discrimination, and harassment by members of our community.
 Individuals who believe they have been subject to misconduct or retaliatory actions for reporting a concern should contact the Office of Institutional Equity and Compliance (OIEC) at 303-492-2127 or cureport@colorado.edu.
 Information about the OIEC, university policies, anonymous reporting, and the campus resources can be found on the OIEC website.
-Please know that faculty and instructors have a responsibility to inform OIEC when made aware of incidents of sexual misconduct, discrimination, harassment and/or related retaliation, to ensure that individuals impacted receive information about options for reporting and support resources.